 One (1) day off.

-The workday for CRU employees shall include a sixty (60) minute lunch break and a fifteen (15-minute morning and afternoon break.
+The workday for CRU employees shall include a sixty (60) minute lunch break and a fifteen (15) minute morning and afternoon break.
 It shall also include a sixty (60) minute end-of-shift period to be out of service to complete paperwork and reporting.

 Compensation

-Pay Status- All employees covered by this agreement are non-exempt hourly employees as defined by the FLSA.
-As such, all employees shall be paid for all hours worked and for approved, paid leave hours.
+Pay Status: All employees covered by this agreement are non-exempt hourly employees as defined by the FLSA.
+As such, all employees shall be paid for all hours worked and for approved paid leave hours.

-Wages

-CRU-EMT Probationary shall be $23.0225 per hour.

-CRU-EMT Confirmed Step 1 (6 months) shall be $24.1737 per hour.

-CRU-EMT Confirmed Step 2 (18 months) shall be $25.3824per hour.

-All CRU employees shall also receive any negotiated COLA.
+Wages: See Exhibit A

 Overtime Pay

-CRU employees are not qualified for the FLSA 7K exemption and are entitled to overtime pay at the normal 40hr per week time frame at time and one half.
+CRU employees are not qualified for the FLSA 7K exemption and are entitled to overtime pay at the normal 40 hour per week time frame at one and one half (1 ½) time.

 Vacation Leave